MarioEsparza/GitMatch.me/README.md

 # GitNear
-A web app that finds and matches git user.
+A web app that finds and matches git users.

 ## WIP -